surfactants/prng/README.md

-# Pseudo-Random Number Generator
+# prng

-A short and simple random number generator using C++11's <random> library.
+A simple pseudo-random number generator using C++11's <random> library.

 Everything is contained within the **prng** namespace.
-No seeding is required.
+Seeding is internal and automatic.

 ## Functions
   - **number(T floor, t ceil)** returns a random alphanumeric within the provided range